ga-wdi-lessons/html-and-css/readme.md

 This lesson will be a refresher on the fundamentals of HTML and CSS.
 All material is review from the pre-work and so will move quickly and potentially glosses over material.
 For a much more robust treatment, please see [the Mozilla Developer Network Learning Area](https://developer.mozilla.org/en-US/docs/Learn).

+What are the main 3 languages that are used to create a web page?
+What are their general functions?

 ## HTML (Hyper Text Markup Language) (5 minutes / 0:10)